-The main soil classifications found in the project area are 90% Imperial silty clay, saline (113) and 10% Imperial- silty clay wet, 0 to 2 percent slopes (114) which are described as:
+The main soil classifications found in the project area are 80% Imperial silty clay,wet (114) and 20% Imperial- Glenbar silty clay loams, wet, 0-2 percent slopes (115) which are described as:

-- 113: Very deep soil found on flood plains and basins and lakebeds.
-Color is pinkish gray and light brown silty clay to a depth of 60 inches.
-Permeability is slow; soil is moderately to strongly saline.
-Surface runoff is slow with slight hazard of erosion.
-Most areas of this soil are idle.
-Poor potential for cropland.
-Strongly saline and extremely difficult to reclaim. - 114: Very deep soil found on flood plains and basins and lakebeds.
+114: Very deep soil found on flood plains and basins and lakebeds.
 Color is pinkish gray and light brown silty clay to a depth of 60 inches or more.
 Permeability is slow; soil is slightly saline.
 (Soil Survey of Imperial County California, Imperial Valley Area, 1981).